Table of Contents

 Dentures are strong but they are fragile.
-A dropped plate can crack, chip and even break.
+A dropped plate can crack, chip, and even break.
 Therefore, it is wise to either line a countertop with a thick towel or fill a sink with water.
 This way, if you drop your dentures, they will not hit a hard surface and become damaged.

-Your first actual cleaning step is to remove the dentures from your mouth and to rinse them under a tap of warm running water.
+Your first actual cleaning step is to remove the dentures from your mouth and rinse them under a tap of warm running water.
 While doing this, gently rub away any residue that may be attached to the dentures including visible food particles.

 There are three different methods that you can choose from to clean dentures.
 You can manually brush them, use a denture cleaning solution or an ultrasonic cleaner.
 While each of these methods work well, a combination of the three is best.

-When brushing, ensure to use a soft bristled brush designed for use with dentures.
+When brushing, ensure to use a soft-bristled brush designed for use with dentures.
 When brushing, do so gently and brush as you would your natural teeth.
 As mentioned, there are special denture toothbrushes designed to not cause damage to your delicate false teeth.
 See this article for more information.

-You can use either a moist brush or brush with toothpaste formulated for denture cleaning.
+You can use either a moist brush or a brush with toothpaste formulated for denture cleaning.
 Do not use regular toothpaste as it contains abrasives that are good for cleaning natural teeth but can damage the softer surfaces of false teeth.
 A denture cleaner is a good option as they are available in both gel or paste and can be applied to all surface areas.
 For more information on some good denture toothpaste options, click here.